NielsvanOpstal/EetMee/REPORT.md

 - The DietActivity is where the user can specify the specifics of the offer: allergens and whether or not it is vegetarian/vegan.
   * When user completes this activity, the specifics are set into an Diet Class which is added to the Offer class and then set into the Firebase database

+### The Classes

+The app consists of a total of 5 classes
+- The Diet class contains booleans for whether or not a user/class has allergens and/or diet preferences
+  * The allergens are nuts, gluten, lactose, epanut, shellfish and soya
+  * For the diet preferences are choose vegetarian and or vegan

+- The Offer class contains all the info of an Offer.
+  * the variables in the class are:
+  * String what, firebaseKey, address, dateString, userID
+  * int costs, persons, personsLeft
+  * Date dateTime;
+  * boolean eatTogheter, pickup;
+  * Diet diet;
+  * double lat, lng;
+  * ArrayList<String> eaters = new ArrayList<>();
+  * float distance;